building-energy/ABCE_Open_Data_Project/internal_test_datasets/image/README.md

 This folder contains an example of how to reuse metadata of internal test image dataset.

-The dataset itself can be viewed here: https://figshare.com/s/7255e5f83ccc576059bc  (to be updated)
+The dataset itself can be viewed here: https://figshare.com/s/7255e5f83ccc576059bc  (to be updated) or 'dataset' directory in this folder.

 The files in this folder are: